Boy, do I have a Caps for Sale preschool activity for you!

 - Props to retell the story

-By Kindergarten, children will be asked to:
+By Kindergarten, many children will be asked to:

-- With prompting and support, retell familiar stories, including key details.
+- Retell familiar stories, including key details.

-With prompting and support, ask and answer questions about key details in a text.
+- Ask and answer questions about key details in a text.

-With prompting and support, identify characters, settings, and major events in a story.
+- Identify characters, settings, and major events in a story.

 Master now?
 Nope.
 Not yet.
 Expose now?
 You got it!
 This is a fun, interactive way to begin practicing this skill with your preschooler.

-“Caps for Sale” is a perfect choice for a story retell.
+Caps for Sale is a perfect choice for a story retell.

 It is a fun, colorful story that preschoolers love.
 The storyline is simple and engaging and has a lot of repeated vocabulary.